HubbeDev/vagrant-halt-all/README.md

 # vagrant-halt-all
-A terminal script to run vagrant halt on every vagrant running vagrantbox.
+A bash script to run vagrant halt on every vagrant running vagrantbox.

 Credit: https://askubuntu.com/a/617585